ResourceDataInc/Centroid/dot-net/README.md

 In the `Config` instance, you can use the `ForEnvironment` instance method to retrieve the configuration values for an environment.

 If you specify an environment in `ForEnvironment`, Centroid will merge the requested environment's configuration values with the values in *all*.
-Refer to [Examples in the Centroid document] (../README.md#examples) for information on creating an environment-based JSON configuration file.
+Refer to [Examples in the Centroid document](../README.md#examples) for information on creating an environment-based JSON configuration file.

 To maintain environment awareness, this call adds an `environment` configuration value, unless your JSON contains an `environment` (case-insensitive) property already.